ermongroup/cs228-notes/representation/undirected/index.md

 ### Comparison to Bayesian networks

-{% marginfigure 'nb1' 'assets/img/mrf2.png' 'Examples of directed models for our four-variable voting example.
-None of them can accurately express our prior knowledge about the dependency structure among the variables.'%}
+{% include marginfigure.html id="nb1" url="assets/img/mrf2.png" description="Examples of directed models for our four-variable voting example.
+None of them can accurately express our prior knowledge about the dependency structure among the variables." %}
 In our earlier voting example, we had a distribution over $$A,B,C,D$$ that satisfied $$A \perp C \mid \{B,D\}$$ and $$B \perp D \mid \{A,C\}$$ (because only friends directly influence a person's vote).
 We can easily check by counter-example that these independencies cannot be perfectly represented by a Bayesian network.
 However, the MRF turns out to be a perfect map for this distribution.